kylesarre/Temp-ChessProject/ExtremeChess_ProjectManagementDocument.md

 * [Software Testing Documnet](https://github.com/kylesarre/Temp-ChessProject/blob/master/ExtremeChess_STD.md)

 ## Potential Risks
 __Human Risk:__ Lack of experience with the software used to make the game.
 Not knowing how to use the tools can lead to a higher chance of problems occuring. <br>
-__Time Risk:__ Semester due date - Must manage scope of project and keep on task with deadlines <br>
+__Time Risk:__ Semester due date - Must manage scope of project and keep on task with deadlines. <br>
 __Resources Risk:__ Potentially encountering problems with Microsoft Visual Studios. <br>
 __Liability Issues:__ None